 - monitoring for erosion of topsoil stockpiles will be undertaken in accordance with Section 9.1.2 of the SMP.
-Appropriate ameliorants and/or erosion and sediment controls implemented to minimise the risk of soil degradation or offsite impacts; these include: - stabilisation (sealing, geofabric or polymer) - · managing stockpile heights and angle of slopes - clean water diversion and dirty water capture. - Specific leachate detection procedures will be implemented for each of the spoil emplacement areas.
-The procedures will monitor for any potential surface water contamination.
-Refer to Section 6.12 of the SMP.
+Appropriate ameliorants and/or erosion and sediment controls implemented to minimise the risk of soil degradation or offsite impacts; these include: - stabilisation (sealing, geofabric or polymer) - managing stockpile heights and angle of slopes - clean water diversion and dirty water capture.